malva-ot/nomo/README.md

 - [**Schema primitives**](#5-schema-primitives) - Abstract concepts that describe how identifier primitives may be validated and mapped to or from strings
 - [**Common schema**](#6-common-schema) - An instance of a schema intended for general use in distributed computing

+### 1.1 Status

+This specification is a draft.
+Language may be contradictory or vague, though by accident and not intent.
+Comments, corrections, and contributions are welcome.

 ## 2. License
 Unless explicitly identified otherwise in the contents of a file, the content in this repository is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license.
 As summarized in the [Commons Deed](https://creativecommons.org/licenses/by-sa/4.0/) and strictly defined in the [license](./LICENSE.md) itself: you may share or adapt this work, provided you give appropriate credit, provide a link to the license, and indicate if changes were made.
 In addition, you must preserve the original license.
 For the details and actual legal license, consult the [license](./LICENSE.md).